-Mortgage Calculator with extra payments excel and lump sum is used to calculate your monthly mortgage payments.
-Extra payment mortgage calculator with multiple extra payments and lump sum has option to export the printable amortization schedule with extra payments in excel or pdf format.
+Mortgage Calculator with extra payments excel and lump sum to calculate your monthly mortgage payments.
+Extra payment mortgage calculator with multiple extra payments and lump sum has the option to export the printable amortization schedule with extra payments in excel or pdf format.
 The amortization table has all the details about your mortgage payments, such as principal & interest paid, additional mortgage payment, remaining balance as well as tax and insurance.

-There are five types of file formats that you can export the mortgage amortization with extra payments, such as xlsx (Excel after 2007), xls (older versions of Excel), csv, txt and pdf.
+There are five types of file formats that you can export the mortgage amortization with extra payments, such as xlsx (Excel after 2007), xls (older versions of Excel), csv, txt, and pdf.

 You can use our amortization calculator with extra payments to estimate how much you can save in interest payment with your mortgage.
 There are four types of extra payments that you can choose from, one time lump sum payment, recurring monthly or biweekly payment, quarterly and yearly payment.
 Calculate exactly how much interest payment you can save using our mortgage calculator with extra principal payments.
-Following are the mortgage calculator definitions Home Value - The estimate value of your property.
+Following are the mortgage calculator definitions Home Value - The estimated value of your property.
 Down Payment - How much you put down on the house.
-You can enter the down payment is a percentage of the house or a dollar amount.
-Mortgage Amount - How much mortgage are you planning to apply.
+You can enter the down payment as a percentage of the house or a dollar amount.
+Mortgage Amount - How much mortgage are you planning to apply for.
 When you enter the home value and down payment, this field is automatically calculated for you.
 Loan Terms - How long is your loan terms.
-The 15-year and 30-year term are the most common ones.
+The 15-year and 30-year terms are the most common ones.
 Interest Rate - How much interest will you be paying for the mortgage.
 PMI - If your down payment is less than 20%, you may have to pay the private mortgage insurance which is an extra cost.
 Once your equity on the house reaches 20%, you can contact your lender to remove the PMI payment.
 Property Tax - How much tax are you paying for your property.
-The property tax various depending on where you live.
+The property tax varies depending on where you live.
 You can enter as a dollar amount or as a percentage of your house.
 Home Insurance - How much will you be paying for home insurance.
 Again, you can enter this field as a percentage or dollar amount.
 HOA Fees - Do you have to pay any homeowners association fee or HOA fees?
-This is the fee that are required in some residential properties.
+This is the fee that is required in some residential properties.
 Payment Frequency - You can choose monthly or bi-weekly.
-Bi-weekly payments is different than paying two times a month.
+Bi-weekly payments are different from paying two times a month.
 There are 52 weeks in a year, bi-weekly payment means you make 26 payments each year.
 First Payment Date - You can choose any payment date as you wish.
 It can be a date from the past, today, or some other date in the future.
 Amortization Schedule - You have the option to show the amortization schedule in monthly or yearly format.
 Extra Payment - Select yes for extra payments, and no for regular payment.
-If you select extra payment, you need to enter at least one of the four types additional payment.
+If you select extra payment, you need to enter at least one of the four types of additional payment.
 The additional payment option includes one time, biweekly, quarterly, and yearly.

-The mortgage calculator will give you a summary of the the mortgage, such as total extra payment, interest paid, tax, insurance, PMI and fees, payoff date.
-You will also get an amortization schedule that shows the details of each payment showing how much you are paying in interest, principal, tax & insurance, PMI and other fees, as well as the remaining balance on the mortgage.
+The mortgage calculator will give you a summary of the mortgage, such as total extra payment, interest paid, tax, insurance, PMI and fees, payoff date.
+You will also get an amortization schedule that shows the details of each payment showing how much you are paying in interest, principal, tax & insurance, PMI, and other fees, as well as the remaining balance on the mortgage.
 At the end of the amortization schedule, you will see a comparison table between your original mortgage against the one with extra payment.
 The comparison table shows the difference between total interest, tax, insurance, PMI and fees, as well as the total payment and savings.
-The results are exportable where you can download it as a pdf file or in excel format.
-You can also share the result or the mortgage calculation by sharing the url with the preset data that you enter.
+The results are exportable where you can download them as a pdf file or in excel format.
+You can also share the result of the mortgage calculation by sharing the url with the preset data that you enter.

 ©2021 Mortgage Calculator Excel